Who Restores the Peg? A Mean-Field Game Approach to Model Stablecoin Market Dynamics: Experimental Results

 \subsection{Decomposition of Peg-Reverting Flows}

 A key objective of our framework is to identify which participants and channels restore the peg after a de-peg.
-Using the calibrated model, we decompose the total peg-reverting flows into two components --- (1) Primary Market: net mint/redeem flow, accessible only to arbitrageurs and capturing direct redemptions at par, and (2) Secondary Market: net buying on exchanges by all agents, capturing speculative or exchange-based arbitrage.
+Using the calibrated model, we decompose the total peg-reverting flows into two components (1) Primary Market: net mint/redeem flow, accessible only to arbitrageurs and capturing direct redemptions at par, and (2) Secondary Market: net buying on exchanges by all agents, capturing speculative or exchange-based arbitrage.
 For each event, we quantify these contributions by integrating aggregate primary redemption flow $\rho_p$ and secondary net buying $\rho_s$ over the simulation horizon.
 Figure~\ref{fig:peg_flow_contrib} shows that the dominant restoration channel is event-specific.
 In the May 2022 USDT episode, stabilization is overwhelmingly driven by primary-market redemptions, consistent with a functional redemption rail and active arbitrage.
 In the March 2023 USDC episode, the primary channel initially contributes negatively due to impaired minting and redemptions, and recovery reflects a joint role of primary and secondary forces once the primary rails are restored.
 In the July 2023 USDT venue-level failure, both channels contribute little, consistent with a localized outage that simultaneously blocks primary arbitrage and fragments secondary liquidity.